jeremy-collins/sd-video-gen/README.md

   - `--denoise_start_step <int between 0 and 50>` to control how much the generated frames are denoised.
 0 = image from scratch, 50 = no denoising
   - `--save_output True` to save ground truth and generated frames to your files.

+- NOTE: You will need to be logged into HuggingFace to run the Stable Diffusion models.
+You can log in via the terminal by echoing your HF token as an environment variable: `export HF_TOKEN=<token>`